AmbitiousCalvin/AmbitiousCalvin/README.md

 ### ✨ Interests
 - 💻 Coding and building projects (best way to learn!).
 - 🎨 Drawing portraits and landscapes.
-- 📚 Learning French (aiming for A2 level) and improving my English.

 ---

 ### 🏆 Achievements